 How to make a squishy from paper – materials

-- Paper in different colours (though you can use white paper and colour in your own patterns)
+- Paper in different colours (though you can use white paper and colour in your own patterns) but we used yellow paper as a base and scrap paper in black, whit, pink and red for features.

 - the insides of an old pillow (what we used!)